iBSc in Psychology

 - This course is led by Dr Emma Godfrey

-- All prospective students are invited to attend the King's College London Intercalated BSc Fair which takes place in February each year (further details available from the Academic Centre web-page).
+- All prospective students are invited to attend the King's College London Intercalated BSc Fair which takes place every year.
+For more information click here.

 - Follow us on Twitter @iBScPsychKCL